 Free cat skiing at Copper, catch the snowcat, free Friday-Sunday, up Tucker Mountain, you have to hike 30-minutes along the ridge to reach the top after the cat ride, for untouched steep and often deep snowfields down into the trees back to the Black Jack lift.
 Its a big adventure, operated and monitored by ski patrol, but not groomed and not for the timid or easily winded.

 Copper is home to amazing terrain parks, a huge Superpipe with 22′ walls, a monster terrain park – Woodward’s Central Park, and the Woodward Copper Camp that serves as training facility for talented young free skiers and riders open both winter and summer, on snow and indoors.
-Also Copper Speed Training Center provides an impressive downhill practice arena for our US Alpine Ski Team and often hosts major races and ski events by the Super Bee chair in East Village.
+Also Copper Speed Training Center provides an impressive downhill practice arena for our US Alpine Ski Team and often hosts major early season races and ski events by the Super Bee chair in East Village.

-Families would find a gold mine skiing Copper for a week, midweek skiing is a particular find since Copper is so close to Denver on the I70, it can get busy on prime weekends.
-You can also combine Copper with a ski trip visiting Vail, Beaver Creek, Keystone and Breckenridge, or Winter Park – all nearby, even Steamboat just two hours away.
+Families will find a gold mine skiing Copper for a week, midweek skiing is a particular find since Copper is so close to Denver on the I70, it can get busy on prime weekends.
+You can also combine Copper with a ski trip visiting Vail, Beaver Creek, Keystone and Breckenridge, or Winter Park – all nearby, even Steamboat is just two hours away.
 Copper is a Top Colorado Ski Resorts for a Family Ski Trip.